top of page

 Do you accept offers?

 - eBay sellers may not have any overhead and may not require to make a profit but are rather just selling things they have laying around their house.
-This results in a lower price point or an 'uneducated' price point.
+This can either result in a low price point or, in some cases, an absurdly high on.

 - eBay items are purchased at buyers risk - you are taking a sellers' word that the item you are buying is in the shape that they describe.
+If not, you're likely in for a long process working to get a return.
 You can't put a price on being able to physically hold an item and inspect it for yourself.

-- eBay Completed listings do not include the shipping cost.
+- eBay completed listings do not disclose the actual shipping cost.
 An item showing that it sold for $5 may have charged $50 shipping or have had FREE shipping.
-It only shows the cost to ship to YOU.
-We will never know the price that the buyer actually paid.
+You can only see what your shipping cost is.
+This means that we will never know the full price that the buyer actually paid.

 - You can ask any price you want on eBay.
 There is no limit on what you ask - you can ask $5,000 for a strand of your hair if you wanted.
 It doesn't mean it's worth $5,000.